nomitari/spotify-gradient/README.md

 Spotify Gradient
 ================

-This is a web app that uses the Spotify API to sort playlists by their tracks' album artwork.
+Spotify Gradient is a web app that uses the Spotify API to sort playlists by their tracks' album artwork.
-You will need spotify credentials to access this application.
+You will need Spotify credentials to access this application.

-**ACCESS THIS APP HERE**: https://spotify-gradient.herokuapp.com/
+**TRY IT FOR YOURSELF**: https://spotify-gradient.herokuapp.com/

 ================